proxyka/discospeech/readme.md

    - Listen to voice chat
    - Transcribe speech in real-time
    - Generate responses using Ollama
-   - Speak responses using ElevenLabs TTS
+   - Speak responses using `ElevenLabs TTS` or a local `bark tts` model

 ## Project Structure